cheesesashimi/containerfiles/toolbox/README.md

   easily lead to cluster instability when used incorrectly.
 You have been warned :smile:.
 This image also includes the [OpenShift cluster debug tools](https://github.com/openshift/cluster-debug-tools) which may be useful.
+- `Containerfile.podman-dev-env` - This image is a more minimal development environment for hacking on [Podman](https://github.com/containers/podman).
+It does not contain an editor or any of the fancy terminal goodies as its only inteneded to be used to build and test Podman.

 ## Kubernetes Tools